BDC Hamburger Icon

 1. Calendar

-Microsoft Office includes calendar templates that are ready for you to customize.
+Microsoft 365 includes easily customizable calendar templates.
 If you don’t want to use one of the Microsoft calendars, you can create your own and customize it in the software.
 By turning the layout of a document to landscape and inserting a table that is seven columns wide and five or six rows long, you can create a full-page monthly calendar to keep track of your schedule.

 To create a smaller calendar, you can use the portrait orientation and include a header at the top of the page with the calendar portion at the bottom of the page.
 You can even insert images, watermarks or other illustrations to make it your own before slapping it on your fridge.